OpenModelica/OpenModelica/README-OMDev-MINGW.txt

 13. To create the fmigenerator.exe:
 	- Ctrl+B and type: fmi
 	  Will get you a trunk\build\bin\fmigenerator.exe

+14. To create the BreakProcess.exe:
+	- Ctrl+B and type: breakprocess
+	  Will get you a trunk\build\bin\BreakProcess.exe

 ***NOTES*** ON PROBLEMS WITH THE ECLIPSE PROJECT/OMDev BUILDER:
 ---------------------------------------------------------------